dappradar/tokens/README.md

 Token information is separated into directories by blockchain

-- _binance-smart-chain_
+- _Binance Smart Chain_
-- _ethereum_
+- _Ethereum_
-- _polygon_
+- _Polygon_
 - etc

-Inside every blockchain tokens have their own directory where information resides.
+Inside every blockchain, tokens have their own directory where the information resides.

 Each token contains a required logo file in PNG format